Our Global Ambassadors

 Peter Turnbaugh

-Professor, Microbiology and Immunology, University of California, USA
+United States (USA), Professor, Microbiology and Immunology, University of California,

 I lead an interdisciplinary group of microbiome researchers committed to understanding host-associated microbes, reducing these complex microbial ecologies to molecular mechanism, and applying these lessons to improve the practice of medicine.
 Our three major topics of interest right now are pharmacology, nutrition, and phage biology.
 While we love sequencing and gnotobiotic mice, our work is question-driven not limited to a specific approach.
 Prior studies have ranged from the molecular (e.g., biochemistry, bacterial genetics, structural biology) to the organismal (e.g., gnotobiotic mice, conventional animals, and clinical trials) to the ecological (e.g., synthetic microbial communities and metagenomic sequencing).
 We embrace high-risk, high-reward projects and thrive on collaboration.